Scarlett100/terra-branches/README.md

 ## Subnets Module

-The Subnets module is configured to create a single (public) subnet that maps a public IP to instance automatically on launch.
+The Subnets module is configured to create a single (public) subnet that maps a public IP to instance automatically on launch and, 2 (private) subnets with no public IP assosiation.
+Then creates a subnet group using the private subnets.
+A NAT gateway is placed into the public subnet to allow connectivity to the private section.
-Also creates a security group for the subnet and assosiates a provided route table to it.
+Also creates security groups for the subnets and assosiates the appropriate provided route tables to them.
 ### Inputs

 - vpc_id: **VPC ID**